julianpeeters/toolbox-salat-example/README.md

 toolbox-salat-example
 =====================

-Playground for figuring out how to de/serialize case classes generated dynamically generated with a Scala reflection toolbox
+Playground for figuring out how to use dynamically generated classes as type parameters, as well as parse their scalaSigs.